 How do we preprocess a model?

 To fully apply the core functionality of TensorSpace, we need to transfer the classic model (only returns the final output) into a new model (generates all intermediate outputs we want to present).
-For the following sections, we introduce how to preprocess the models built by TensorFlow, Keras, tf.keras and TensorFlow.js.
+For the following sections, we introduce how to use TensorFlow-Converter to preprocess and use TensorSpace to visualize the preprocessed models built by TensorFlow, Keras, and TensorFlow.js.